ChristophePhillips/CurriculumVitae/myCV.md

 - Abstract and symposium reviewing for the [Organization for Human Brain Mapping (OHBM)](https://www.humanbrainmapping.org/) annual meetings.

 ### Service to the community:
-- 2018 - 2021.
-Ad hoc member of the “Program Committee”, [Organization for Human Brain Mapping](https://www.humanbrainmapping.org/): keynote speakers, symposium and oral sessions selection.
+- 2021 - now.
+Secretary of the academic board, Department of Electrical Engineering and Computer Science, ULiège.
 - 2017 - now.
 Board member of the [“Belgian Society for Neuroscience”](https://bsn.ulb.be/).
 - 2016 - now.
 Representative of the GIGA scientific staff on the ["Conseil du Corps Scientifique"](http://labos.ulg.ac.be/ccs/), ULiège.
 - 2015 - now. *De facto* member of the Academic Council, School of Engineering, ULiège.
+- 2018 - 2021.
+Ad hoc member of the “Program Committee”, [Organization for Human Brain Mapping](https://www.humanbrainmapping.org/): keynote speakers, symposium and oral sessions selection.
 - former member of several commissions for the designation of new Academics, School of Engineering, ULiège.
 - 2017 - 2018.
 Member of the “Communication Committee”, Organization for Human Brain Mapping.